-Arbitration may be administered by the organizations mentioned in § 1-3, above, or others, with professionals dealing with the attorneys or pro se parties, arranging for collection of fees, clearing, and reviewing documents for form, providing telephone or videoconference services or a location for the hearings, and providing staff services.
-Arbitration may also be administered by a Beth Din or other religious forum.
-However, there are suspect "providers" whose "agreements" and ex parte "awards" are not recognized - as discussed in other sections of this Handbook.
+Arbitration may be administered by the organizations mentioned in Section 1-3, above, or others, with professionals dealing with the attorneys or pro se parties, arranging for collection of fees, clearing, and reviewing documents for form, providing telephone or videoconference services or a location for the hearings, serving documents such as the award, and providing staff services.
+Arbitration may also be administered by a Beth Din or other religious forum.499 However, there are suspect "providers" whose "agreements" and ex parte "awards" are not recognized - as discussed in other sections of this Handbook.